Don’t Smoke Your Medicine

 How to Introduce Patients to Flower Vaporizers

 Clearly flower vaporizers offer patients a healthier alternative to smoking cannabis.
-Yet, many cannabis users ignore the risk posed by smoking and have developed habits around smoking that can be hard to overcome in the clinical setting.
+Yet, many cannabis users ignore the risk posed by smoking and have developed habits around smoking cannabis that can be hard to overcome in the clinical setting.
 When patients are resistant to beneficial change, it is often helpful to appeal to their wallets.

 Flower vaporizers are more efficient than smoking.
 Combustion only releases about 30% of the available THC in cannabis (or more properly only decarboxylates 30% of THC-A into THC) (4).
 Further, depending on the type of smoking apparatus, like a joint, up to approximately 80% of the smoke goes into the atmosphere (called the sidestream) (5).